nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/HotelBookingApplication/README.md

 The Room is a base class of any type of room and it should not be able to be instantiated.

+## Data

+	BedCapacity -  int
+		Property which represents the maximum amount of people which could be accommodated in the Room.
+Depends on the room type PricePerNight – double
+		PricePerNight cannot be negative.
+If so, throw new ArgumentException with message : "Price cannot be negative!".
+		Set PricePerNight initial value to zero.